snazy/cassandra-mesos/cassandra_scalable_storage.md

 # Cassandra & Mesos -- Scalable Enterprise Storage

+> A guest post by Erich Nachbar, who is currently helping [Mesosphere](http://mesosphere.io/) to port his favorite open source projects to Mesos.
+Erich loves building large scale systems and enjoys the occasional [hardware hack](https://plus.google.com/+ErichNachbar/posts).

 ## Overview

 In this post we'll show you how deploying Cassandra on Mesos can simplify your life running a Cassandra cluster.
-We will introduce you to Cassandra and Mesos fundamentals and conclude with running some queries and scaling up our Cassandra cluster.
+We will introduce you to Cassandra and Mesos fundamentals, run some CQL queries and scale up our Cassandra cluster.

-We will be using [Elastic Mesos](https://elastic.mesosphere.io/) as an easy way to access a Mesos cluster, but the exercises will also work on a [local single node cluster](https://github.com/mesosphere/playa-mesos) (with the exception of the scaling excercise).
+We will be using [Elastic Mesos](https://elastic.mesosphere.io/) as an easy way to access a Mesos cluster, but the exercises will also work on a [local single node cluster](https://github.com/mesosphere/playa-mesos) with the exception of the scaling excercise.

 **Disclaimer:** Please be advised that Cassandra on Mesos is a fairly new port.
 It is reasonably well tested, but like any new technology you should put it through its paces and test it for yourself.
 If you have any feature requests or patches feel free to submit [an issue](https://github.com/mesosphere/cassandra-mesos/issues) or [pull request](https://github.com/mesosphere/cassandra-mesos/pulls).